May 17, 2024 | 13 Mins read

 In each application, embeddings transform raw data into a form that models can understand, enabling the recognition of patterns and the generation of coherent data.

-Technical Insights and Future Directions of LLM Embeddings
+Technical Insights and Semantic Similarity in LLM Embeddings

 Different data types require different embedding techniques, reflecting the unique nature and information they carry.
 Additionally, there is a trade-off between precision, memory usage, and computational cost.
 High-precision models like transformer-based ones are resource-intensive but offer significant advantages in capturing context and nuances.